AC Repair Advice • Updated May 2026

 Understanding the Causes of Capacitor Failure

-Capacitors don’t last forever.
-Various factors contribute to their degradation over time.
-Understanding these causes can help homeowners take preventive measures.
+Capacitors do not last forever.
+Several factors contribute to their degradation over time, and understanding them helps homeowners take preventive measures.

 Electrical Surges and Power Fluctuations

 Frequent voltage spikes or power surges can damage the internal components of a capacitor.
-Even a short-term surge can weaken the dielectric fluid or compromise the internal wiring, leading to oil leaks and eventual failure.
+Even a short-term surge from a Northeast Florida summer thunderstorm can weaken the dielectric fluid or compromise the internal wiring, leading to oil leaks and eventual failure.

 Heat and Overuse

 HVAC systems operate in challenging conditions.
 High ambient temperatures and extended operation can cause capacitors to overheat.
 Continuous exposure to heat accelerates wear and increases the likelihood of oil leakage.
-According to industry reports, capacitors exposed to extreme heat can fail up to 40% faster than those in controlled conditions.
+Capacitors that bake in direct sun on a slab in Atlantic Beach without shade tend to fail noticeably faster than those that are protected from afternoon heat.

 Age and Wear